Barren Ground Caribou (Rangifer tarandus)

 Caribou calving occurs in mid-late May in Interior Alaska and in early June in northern and southwestern Alaska.
 Females begin breeding at the age of 16 to 28 months.
 Predation can take a heavy toll on caribou calves, as wolves, grizzly bears, and golden eagles kill large numbers of newborn calves.

-After calving, caribou gather in large “post-calving aggregations” to avoid predators and escape pesty insects like mosquitoes and warble flies.
+After calving, caribou congregate in large “post-calving aggregations” to avoid predators and escape pesty insects like mosquitoes and warble flies.
 These large groups of caribou stay together in the high mountains and along seacoasts where wind and cool temperatures protect them from summer heat and bugs.
-After insect numbers decline in August, caribou begin dispersing to feed heavily on willow leaves and mushrooms to regain body weight in preparation for winter.
+After insect numbers decline in August, caribou disperse to feed on willow leaves and mushrooms to regain body weight in preparation for winter.

 Mating and the Rut